Edgenesis/shifu/docs/guide/development/develop-deviceshifu.md

 ### DeviceShifu
 `DeviceShifu` is the digital twin running as a pod in the k8s cluster.
-Basically it transfers HTTP requests to whatever underlying protocol needs.
+Basically it converts HTTP requests to whatever underlying protocol needs.

 #### deviceshifuxxx
 You need to create a new `deviceshifuxxx` directory under `pkg/deviceshifu`.
 This directory normally contains 2 main files, a `deviceshifuxxx.go` and a `deviceshifuxxxconfig.go`